-Occupation Description Assist in operations, under the supervision of surgeons, registered nurses, or other surgical personnel.
+Position Description Assist in operations, under the supervision of surgeons, registered nurses, or other surgical personnel.
 May help set up operating room, prepare and transport patients for surgery, adjust lights and equipment, pass instruments and other supplies to surgeons and surgeon’s assistants, hold retractors, cut sutures, and help count sponges, needles, supplies, and instruments.

-Daily Life Of a Surgical Technologist
+Life As a Surgical Technologist

 - Clean and restock operating room, gathering and placing equipment and supplies and arranging instruments according to instructions, such as a preference card.